Enjoy an ad free experience by logging in. Not a member yet? Register.

 At least in ASP, for example, the zero fill is *REMOVED* from the number and the number is treated as a DOUBLE (a.k.a.
 REAL) number, not as an integer, at all.

-So the best thing you can do, in my opinion, is *NEVER* use ZEROFILL.An optimist sees the glass as half full.
+So the best thing you can do, in my opinion, is *NEVER* use ZEROFILL.Be yourself.
+No one else is as qualified.